gckopper/pas/README.md

 # PAS
 Personal Authentication Service

 This project is supposed to provide a simple server capable of authentication for very small userbases.
 Thus being only recommended protecting personal applications that are exposed to the web.
-The main advantage against something more scalable is its simplicity, easy of use, easy of deployment and low requirements.
+The main advantage against something more "enterprise ready" is its simplicity, easy of use, easy of deployment and low requirements.

-# Demo
+# Demo (Currently offline)
 ### https://pas.gck.dev.br/
 ```
 Username: user